cds-snc/gcds-docs/src/en/components/button/design.md

 - Avoid re-using label text on the same page or using labels that sound a lot alike.
 A person using assistive technology will hear the label text repeated in rapid succession without cues to tell which button's for which action.
 - Stay away from verb phrases or expressions that may be unfamiliar to non-fluent speakers.

-Tip: Language constructions like sign up and sign in can be confusing because the "up" and "in" add little meaning and alongside other they can be hard to tell apart.